labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step2.md

     print(record)
 ```

-You should see output similar to:
+When you run this code, you should see output similar to:

 ```
 {'name': 'AA', 'shares': 100, 'price': 32.2}